GazarianGorik/HDRPriorityViewer/README.md

 ## Chart controls
 #### **Search & Filters**
 - You can **hide or highlight specific elements** using the left pannel filters & search bars.
+- With the dropdown option, you can choose to search by audio object or by event.
+> [!NOTE]
+> When searching by event, all audio objects linked to that event are displayed.
 <!--<p align="left"><img src="https://github.com/user-attachments/assets/1a5c63ce-2ca7-4797-a83b-50bf3effc8f3" width="500" /></p> -->

 #### **Zoom & Pan**